Interface

 normalform(basis, to_be_reduced; options...)

-Computes the normal form of polynomials with respect to a Groebner basis.
+Computes the normal form of polynomials to_be_reduced with respect to a Groebner basis basis.

 Arguments

-• tobereduced: can be either a single polynomial or an array of polynomials.
+• reduced: either a single polynomial or an array of polynomials, the normal forms.

 Possible Options

-• check: Check if the given array basis forms a Groebner basis (default is false).
+• check: Check if basis forms a Groebner basis.
+Default is true.

 • ordering: Specifies the monomial ordering.
 Available monomial orderings are: